MENU

 Introduction

-This native of China, Japan, and the Himalayas makes a lovely addition to any landscape (Figure 1).
-Although it is capable of growing to about 10 feet tall, most specimens are seen at about 5 to 6 feet with a rounded canopy.
+This native of China, Japan, and the Himalayas makes a lovely addition to any landscape.
+Although it can grow to about 10 feet tall, most specimens are seen at about 5 to 6 feet with a rounded canopy.
 Green, pubescent leaves emerge as the delicate white flowers fill the evergreen canopy for about two weeks in the spring.
 Loropetalum chinensis var rubrum 'Monraz' (Razzleberri) comes to the United States from Japan and has raspberry-red flowers.
 Growers report it flowers several times each year.
 It will make for a welcomed addition to the collection of small, red-flowered shrubs.

 General Information